 So what's the purpose of this site?
 This is where you want to select what your site is about.
 Is it a blog?
 Shop?
 What is it for?
 In this case, let's say it's a small business.

 Here is where you're actually going to be building out your Schema.
 What Yoast is going to do, it's going to give you local or organizational schema as opposed to really allowing you to select the different types of structured data you want to add.
-So Yoast is going to look at it from very broad category, really looking at indexing, your business, improving your business's visibility in Google's knowledge graph, making sure that you have the ability to earn a knowledge card.
-So what you would do here is put in your information, fill it out.
+Yoast is going to look at it from very broad category, really looking at indexing, your business, improving your business's visibility in Google's knowledge graph, making sure that you have the ability to earn a knowledge card.
+What you would do here is put in your information, fill it out.
 You would add your logo here as well.
 You would also go through and add all of these different profiles that you have: Wikipedia, YouTube, Pinterest, anywhere your site is online.
 I'm just going to do some test ones here.

 What this does, this connects your social accounts to your main organization, your business.
 It creates a link known as a "same as", and what this is going to do is say hey, when you see this Facebook page or this Twitter profile or this Instagram URL, it's actually part of this main business here that we're talking about.
 This is maybe where you see something like Microsoft Corporation.
 You would type, and you'd see this right here, a knowledge card, and you see all their profiles here.
-This is where that "same as" connections happen, where this information is being pulled into from the structured elements.
+This is where that "same as" connection happens, where this information is being pulled into from the structured elements.

 Once you fill all that out, you would hit "next.
 It's going to walk you through all of the other processes here that have to do with SEO search visibility, authorship.
 Again, authors could have to do with publishing your content because Yoast will put article markup on your blogs.
 If you have more than one author, you're going to want to have more than one author, Schema, or person markup added to your site.